Annie-Mal & A Girl Called Chris

 The story was simple but rather extraordinary.
 A young girl who has just finished school and doesn’t have money for the college she wants after losing her father.
 In search of employment, she lands up – in all places – a cannery.
 And amidst stuffing tuna fish into cans, she finds friendship, resolution, love, confidence and some life lessons.
 It was a sweet coming-of-age story and it was perfect because I was about the same age as the protagonist (a girl called Chris) when I read it.

-The year I turned seventeen, my mother was hospitalized after a long illness.
-She was under care for nearly three weeks and then recuperating for another two months.
+The year I turned seventeen, my mother went through a long illness.
+She was hospitalised for nearly three weeks and was recuperating for another two months after.
 Caring for her was more than a fulltime job and we struggled to handle it.
 Tempers were short and I was at the depth of my own adolescent angst.
 It was a dark, heavy period in my life.
-The monsoons were particularly heavy that year, our phone line kept going down and we didn’t have household help.
+The monsoons were particularly heavy that year, our landline phone kept breaking down and we didn’t have household help.
 In sum, while my father ran from doctor to lab to hospital, I struggled to manage housework, groceries and cooking, the biggest bane of them all.
 I think my fear of the kitchen came from that time since my early experiences are tinged irrevocably with a sense of dread, fear and worry.

 I’d have my lunch at college and then get to the hospital to wait till 4pm for visiting hours.
 Patients were only allowed one accompanying person and my father or grandmother would be by her side.
 I remember one particular day when I got to the hospital a half-hour early.
 I sat down on a bench in the little patch of grass facing the building.
 And then it started to rain.
 I had forgotten my windcheater in class that day.
 There was nowhere else to shelter.
 So I sat under the tree, not flinching from the water, almost grateful for the cold drops that covered me from head to toe.
 It was one of the few times I felt something and something that didn’t hurt.